Lindenwood University – Belleville: Athletics

-The Lindenwood–Belleville athletic teams were called the Lynx.
-The university was a member of the National Association of Intercollegiate Athletics (NAIA); primarily competing as a member of the American Midwest Conference (AMC) from 2014–15 to 2019–20 (when the school closed).
+The athletic teams of the Belleville campus were called the Lynx.
+The campus was a member of the National Association of Intercollegiate Athletics (NAIA); primarily competing as a member of the American Midwest Conference (AMC) from 2014–15 to 2019–20 (when the school closed).

 During the 2014–15 season, Lindenwood–Belleville added men's and women's ice hockey as well as men's and women's swimming and diving.
 The AMC is a non-football conference, so the Lindenwood–Belleville football program played in the Mid-States Football Association beginning in 2015.

 Athletics history

 When the campus closure was announced, student-athletes comprised nearly 80 percent of the student body at Lindenwood–Belleville.
 Since beginning the Lindenwood–Belleville athletic program, the university has steadily increased the number of sports offered, with more to be added in the future.
 The university began competition as a member of United States Collegiate Athletic Association (USCAA) beginning in the 2009–10 school year.
 Lindenwood–Belleville was accepted into the NAIA as a full member effective August 1, 2012 and competed as an independent within the NAIA in the Association of Independent Institutions (AII) as well as the USCAA.

 The university announced the additions of nine new sports for the 2011–12 academic year, including baseball, softball, table tennis, men's and women's lacrosse, men's and women's bowling, wrestling, and women's field hockey.

 Lindenwood–Belleville joined the American Midwest Conference (AMC) starting in the 2014–15 academic year and the Mid-States Football Association for the 2015 season.
 Lindenwood–Belleville also added men's and women's ice hockey as well as men's and women's swimming and diving.

-The University continued to expand athletics, with the announcement of men's and women's rugby and women's field hockey programs.
+The university continued to expand athletics, with the announcement of men's and women's rugby and women's field hockey programs.

 As part of the university's announcement of the cessation of traditional undergraduate programs, 2019–20 was the final season for all but two intercollegiate athletics programs—swimming and diving and the men's ice hockey teams were disbanded after the 2018–19 season.